 The same is true of artificial languages like programming languages.
 If you are a fluent programmer of Python, then it is probably easier to learn C than, say, Smalltalk.
 This is not because Smalltalk is harder to learn in its own right, but because it is a different kind of language.
 But a Java programmer may find learning Smalltalk a bit easier, despite the fact that Java and C look very much alike -- much more so than Python resembles C -- because Java and Smalltalk are alike in some very important ways.
 They are members of the same language family.

 Programming languages resemble human languages in another respect, too.
 Environment and history help to create a culture, and the language that a group of people uses both shapes the culture and comes to reflect the culture, and thus its environment and history.
 Much of what we mean when we say "programming paradigm" is a reflection of programming culture.

-TL;DR: This semester, you will learn to program in a functional style.
+TL;DR: This semester, you will learn to program in a functional style using the Racket programming language.
 It may seem strange at first, because it is different from what you are used to.
 But it offers advantages that make it worth the effort.

 You have all written programs that include and use functions.
 Here is an example in Python:

 We often write code that looks like this: